g-pacheco/MyWebpage/content/Publications.md

 #### 2021/

+* **Conservation Genomics of the Endangered Seychelles Magpie Robin (_Copsychus sechellarum_): A Unique Insight into the History of a Precious Endemic Bird.**
+Cavill et al. _IBIS_. / Accepted

-1. **The Germline Mutational Process in Rhesus Macaque and Its Implications for Phylogenetic Dating.**
+* **The Germline Mutational Process in Rhesus Macaque and Its Implications for Phylogenetic Dating.**
 Bergeron et al. _GigaScience_.
 {{< rawhtml >}}
 <a href="https://academic.oup.com/gigascience/article/10/5/giab029/6269103" target="_blank">HTML</a>